Seeing a specialist

 FINE NEEDLE ASPIRATION (FNA)

 This test is used more commonly for patients with suspicious neck lumps, but may also be used to take samples from other areas.
 A fine needle is used to take a sample of cells from the area of concern, while an ultrasound may be used to help the doctor guide the needle more accurately.
-This can be a little uncomfortable, but can be done as an outpatient.
+This can be a little uncomfortable, but can be done as an outpatient appointment.